Trading psychology is a critical and widely discussed topic in the trading world.

 Affirmations and self-help practices alone have limited value without a solid foundation of sound trading principles and disciplined execution.

-Striking a balance between mindset development and practical trading skills is essential for consistent performance in the forex market.
+Striking a balance between mindset development and practical trading skills is essential for consistent performance in the market.

 Execution > psychology?